 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-For women, effective birth control is necessary during treatment and for at least 1 year after treatment.
-For men, effective birth control is necessary during treatment and for at least 4 months after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed during treatment and for at least 1 week after your last dose.
+Effective birth control is necessary during treatment even if your menstrual cycle stops or you believe you are not producing sperm.
+You should consult with your healthcare team before breastfeeding while receiving this medication.